NBISweden/workshop-reproducible-research/pages/snakemake/snakemake-2-the-basics.md

 > two for a more compact look.
 Don't use tabs (unless your editor
 > automatically converts them to spaces).

-A rule has a name, here it's `convert_to_upper_case`.
-Make an effort to name your rules in a way that makes it easy to understand the purpose of the rule, as rule names are one of the main ways to interact with the workflow.
+Rules can be given names, here it's `convert_to_upper_case`.
+While rule names are not strictly necessary we encourage you to use them and to make an effort to name your rules in a way that makes it easy to understand the purpose of the rule, as rule names are one of the main ways to interact with the workflow.
 The `shell` section (or directive) contains the shell commands that will convert the text in the input file to upper case and send it to the output file.
 In the shell